mattstyles/raid/packages/raid-addons/readme.md

 signal.register(isMain(update))
 ```

+> Using scope to match against certain actions is fine, but consider if [compress](https://github.com/mattstyles/raid/blob/master/packages/raid-addons/readme.md#compress) would be a better solution.

 ### Arc

 Arcs can be used to create functions which can handle side effects away from regular update functions by ensuring that async-await can be handled correctly.